m7a/bo-ma-inventory-2/README.md

 Structure by Autocomplete
 :   Most inventory software supports keeping the individual items in categories.
     The Ma_Sys.ma implementation does this as well but does not require the categories to be predefined.
-Instread, it suggests existing categories for autocompletion as a means to re-use previously entered categories.
+Instead, it suggests existing categories for autocompletion as a means to re-use previously entered categories.

 The mailing list discussion which led to the creation of the software presented